projectdiv/div/README.md

 # Learn More

-You can learn about all the features available in Static by visiting the [official documentation](https://static.devdojo.com/docs).
-You may also be interested in checking out some of the [templates here](https://static.devdojo.com/templates).
+You can learn about all the features available by visiting the [official documentation](https://docs.div.so).
+You may also be interested in checking out some of the [templates here](https://div.so/templates).

-Static HTML is King 👑